ptv-logistics/xserver.net/README.md

   - Fixed rendering error if the Container-Control set UseLayoutRounding

   Changes and Optimizations:
+  - Added support for integration of XMap2 Layers including Feature Layers
   - Added support for integration of Web Map Tile Services (WMTS)
   - Optimized tile caching and pruning
   - The InifiniteZoom property (to avoid jitter at deep zoom levels)